botworld-wiki/beatburger.github.io/_bots/fork.md

 botRarity: "Epic"
 botRaritySortOrder: "4"
 botAcquisition: "drop"
-botOpinion: "a Chaser, half an Evader.
-Great a picking out ranged bots hidden away from the fight"
+botOpinion: "Half a Chaser, half an Evader.
+Very good at picking out ranged DPS bots that would otherwise stay safe far from the fight.
+Has a good kit to survive and stand its ground against most bots."
 searchKeywords: "poison, dodge, fork, epic, chaser, dot"